ShawnMcCool/minimal-php-postmark-sdk/README.md

 $ bin/phpunit
 ```

-### Install the Virtual Machine
+### The Virtual Machine

-The virtual machine may help if you don't have PHP 8.0 on your computer or if you want to avoid some kind of versioning collision etc. For the most part this should not be necessary.
+The virtual machine may help if you don't have PHP 8.0 on your computer or if you want to avoid some kind of versioning collision etc. This will create an emulated server inside your computer that is configured for development of this package.

+For the most part this should not be necessary.

 Install the following on your computer.